Chad: Education

-Educators face considerable challenges due to the nation's dispersed population and a certain degree of reluctance on the part of parents to send their children to school.
-Although attendance is compulsory, only 68 percent of boys attend primary school, and more than half of the population is illiterate.
+Educators face considerable challenges because of the dispersed population and a certain degree of reluctance on the part of parents to send their children to school.
+Although attendance is compulsory, only 68 percent of boys attend primary school, and at 33 percent, Chad has one of the lowest literacy rates of Sub-Saharan Africa.
 Higher education is provided at the University of N'Djamena.
-At 33 percent, Chad has one of the lowest literacy rates of Sub-Saharan Africa.

-In 2013, the U.S. Department of Labor's Findings on the Worst Forms of Child Labor in Chad reported that school attendance of children aged 5 to 14 was as low as 39%.
-This can also be related to the issue of child labor as the report also stated that 53% of children aged 5 to 14 were working, and that 30% of children aged 7 to 14 combined work and school.
-A more recent DOL report listed cattle herding as a major agricultural activity that employed underage children.
+In 2013, the U.S. Department of Labor's Findings on the Worst Forms of Child Labor reported that school attendance of children aged 5 to 14 was as low as 39%.
+This can also be related to the issue of child labour as the report also stated that 53% of children aged 5 to 14 were working, and that 30% of children aged 7 to 14 combined work and school.
+The List of Goods Produced by Child Labor or Forced Labor cites cattle herding as a major agricultural activity that employed underage children.